IT-CS-ECE-2024Batch/PPL-ass-file/README.md

 Any **TEN** questions from these [40 questions](https://javaconceptoftheday.com/java-practice-questions-on-method-overloading-and-overriding/)

-<h2 id="user-defined-package"> User-defined Package </h2>

-Make a `package`, with a method to add two numbers.

-Import it to use it in another class.

 <h2 id="abstract-class"> Abstract Class </h2>
 <details>
   <summary> 1.
 Create an abstract class 'Parent' with a method 'message'... </summary>